BlockchainCommons/GordianSeedTool-iOS/README.md

 [Join the Test Flight Open Beta](https://testflight.apple.com/join/0LIl6H1h)

+### Summary of changes in version 1.4

+#### I/O Improvements

+* NFC Import: Allows import from NFC Tags.
+* UR Import: Imports and processes "ur:" scheme strings.
+* Clipboard Erasure: Erases clipboard in 1 minute when used for export (iOS only).
+* File Saving: Exports to files, including MicroSDs and iCloud.
+* SSKR Split: Allows individual export of SSKR shares, such as to different MicroSD cards.

+#### New Data Details

+* Descriptor Checksums: All output descriptors now include their checksum.
+* Seed Fingerprints: All seed OIBs now display the fingerprint for their master HD key.
+* Request Details: All crypto-requests now show notes and known key derivations.

+#### Other Updates & Fixes

+* Seed Request Fix: Parses crypto-requests for seeds using the latest spec.
+* Other: Various UX improvements, interface standardizations, and small bug fixes.

 ### Summary of changes in version 1.3

 * OS Support: This release supports iOS 15 or later and introduces support for macOS 12 (Monterey) or later.